kpatpatt/p8105_final/team_reg_and_proposal.md

 products.<sup>[10](https://www.ajpmonline.org/article/S0749-3797(08)00838-6/fulltext)</sup>
 We are motivated by these findings to investigate trends in NYC.

-Our project seeks to investigate at the zip-code level in New York, NY:
-General spatial distribution of convenience stores in relation to demographic composition Trends of nutritional content of food served across years (2008-2020)
+Our project seeks to investigate at the zip-code level in New York, NY the general spatial distribution of convenience stores in relation to demographic composition trends of nutritional content of food served across years (2008-2020).

 ## Intended Final Products

--   A report containing the introduction, methods, results, conclusions, and future directions.
+-   A report containing the introduction, methods, results, conclusions, and future directions
 -   A dashboard showcasing maps for NYC at the zip code level

 ## Anticipated data sources